QULab/Subjective_Speaker_Characteristics/analysis/voice_likability/crowdsourcing/README.md

 ### R

-**"applying_BTL_crowdsourcing.Rmd"**:

-Apply the BTL model to paired-comparison data to estimate ratio-scaled preference for voices.
-Then, this model is also applied to the "simulated" paired comparison data.
-Finally, correlations are obtained from the 3 sets of scores:
+**"applying_BTL_crowdsourcing.Rmd"**: Apply the BTL model to paired-comparison data to estimate ratio-scaled preference scores from data:

+* from Listening Test 8
-* utility scale values from paired-comparison test
+* from Listening Test 7

-* utility scale values from direct scaling test (after simulating paired-comparison data)
-* raw direct scaling test data (0 - 100), averaged across listeners
+The sets of scores are then compared.